Go back to the AWS Cloud9 console. Click on MSKClient-Cloud9EC2Bastion.

 Click on Open IDE (or go back to the browser tab if already open).

 You should be connected to the KafkaClientEC2Instance instance.
-If not, ssh to the KafkaClientEC2Instance instance by pasting the ssh command you copied before.

 Go to the /tmp/kafka/integration-sample-lambda-msk directory and run the cleanup.sh script.